askvortsov1/nittany_market/README.md

 - Unsurprisingly, most runtime errors came from the "edges" of OCaml: bindings to the browser, parsing/serializing of GraphQL requests to the server, and database calls.
 The OOP interfaces provided by `Js_of_ocaml` especially were confusing to use.
 - I look forward to seeing the `Bonsai` ecosystem grow: I think a major missing component is routing and more publically-available libraries with documentation.
 That being said, the core philosophy is simple, composable, safe, and extremely powerful.
 - Some `Bonsai` tools (`Var`, `Dynamic_scope`) were hard to understand with limited examples, and others (e.g. `Edge`, `state`) I wasn't aware of.
 I think Bonsai learnability would benefit greatly from expanded, updated public documentation.
-- `Js_of_ocaml` output bundles are absolutely huge (>30MB for this project!).
-It makes sense, but I wonder if there's any way to further bind higher-level libraries to JS, or otherwise optimize down the bundle size.